fazcorp/sotc.templates/README.md

 f2u templates for sotc.

 - please credit when using, i don't care where the credits are, you're free to move it around.
-- keep the credit even if you heavily edit the template.
+- keep the credit even if you heavily edit the template. (for a correction on this, this only applies if it is still recognizable as the original formatting, if it's something entirely different visual wise i do not mind)
 - you may take inspiration from these templates, i don't mind, but do not pass it off as your own entire idea.
 - please be aware *not all of my formatting is F2U.* if it isn't in here, it is not f2u!!!!!
 - please **do not frankenstein (mix or merge) my formats** with others', unless you have *explicit permission* to do so (or it is your own)!! even if it's a small snippet of both, i do not want people to go uncredited for their creations.